0x0m0t0/sanity-kit/README.md

+## VERY MUCH A WORK IN PROGRESS
+Any input, feedback or upgrades are greatly appreciated.

 # A minimal SvelteKit site with Sanity Studio

+Sanity + Sveltekit starter with DIY i18n

+Using the Sanity team starter as base [https://github.com/sanity-io/sanity-template-sveltekit-clean](https://github.com/sanity-io/sanity-template-sveltekit-clean)

 This starter uses [SvelteKit](https://kit.svelte.dev/) for the frontend and [Sanity](https://sanity.io/) to handle its content.

 ## Featuring